eugenesvk/bypass-paywalls-chrome-clean/README.md

 [Example list of custom sites](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/blob/master/custom/sites_custom.json) or [download list (json)](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/raw/master/custom/sites_custom.json)

 PS on Android: enabling custom sites isn't working (no optional permissions).\
-Then you need the 'custom' add-on version (with access to all sites): [Bypass Paywalls Clean (custom)](https://addons.mozilla.org/en-US/firefox/addon/bypass-paywalls-clean-custom)
+Then you need to install the 'custom' add-on version (with access to all sites): [Bypass Paywalls Clean (custom)](https://addons.mozilla.org/firefox/addon/bypass-paywalls-clean-custom)

 ### Add excluded site
 Add excluded sites/domains (for your subscriptions).\
 You can also exclude a specific domain which is grouped in options.

 ### Troubleshooting
-* This add-on works best alongside the adblocker [uBlock Origin](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin).
+* This add-on works best alongside the adblocker [uBlock Origin](https://addons.mozilla.org/firefox/addon/ublock-origin).
 * Add usefull custom filter [Fanboy's Enhanced Tracking List](https://www.fanboy.co.nz/enhancedstats.txt)
 * If a site doesn't work, try turning off uBlock and refreshing.
 * Make sure the (new) site is checked under Options.
 * You will be logged out for most of the sites you have checked.
 * Make sure you're running the latest version of Bypass Paywalls Clean.
 * If none of these work, you can [submit an issue](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/issues).
-* If you live in the EU, also consider installing the extension [I don't care about cookies](https://addons.mozilla.org/en-US/firefox/addon/i-dont-care-about-cookies) in order to remove cookie warnings (or add filter [Easylist Cookies](https://easylist-downloads.adblockplus.org/easylist-cookie.txt) | [I don't care about cookies custom filter](https://www.i-dont-care-about-cookies.eu/abp) to uBlock Origin).
+* If you live in the EU, also consider installing the extension [I don't care about cookies](https://addons.mozilla.org/firefox/addon/i-dont-care-about-cookies) in order to remove cookie warnings (or add filter [Easylist Cookies](https://easylist-downloads.adblockplus.org/easylist-cookie.txt) | [I don't care about cookies custom filter](https://www.i-dont-care-about-cookies.eu/abp) to uBlock Origin).
 Some sites need to set a consent-cookie for (social) media.

 ### Changelog-releases
 * Visit the [changelog page](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/blob/master/changelog.txt).